Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 2 The UNIX Architecture and Command Usage.markdown

 09. What is whitespace?
 Explain the treatment that shell metes out to a command that contains a lot of whitespace.

-    Any contiguous sequence of space and tab characters is called a whitespace.
-If multiple contiguous whitespace is present between the command and it's arguments, the shell automatically compresses it to a single space.
+    Any contiguous sequence of space, tab and newline characters is called a whitespace.
+If multiple contiguous whitespace is present between the command and its arguments, the shell automatically compresses it to a single space.

 10. If a command, filename and system call have the same name and are available in Sections 1, 5 and 2, how will you display the man pages of each one of them?